-Join Jon Peck for an in-depth discussion in this video Using snapshots to turn back time, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Using snapshots to turn back time, part of Learning Linux for PHP Developers.

 …A significant portion of this course has been…devoted to server configuration, and for good reason.…There's a lot of complexity in server management.…In this chapter, let's take a closer look at VirtualBox…and discover even more ways it can help with work.…In addition to hosting entire operation systems,…VirtualBox can create snapshots of a guest machine.…A snapshot is a saved state with all the…changes and settings preserved, that could be reverted back.…This is fantastic for developer…experimentation, as potentially risky operations that…might render a guest operating system inoperable, can be attempted without fear.…

 Another possibility is setting up a database just so, saving a snapshot, and…attempting a complex operation that might fail,…then using a snapshot to revert back.…You can also take a snapshot from another snapshot, creating a hierarch.…This way, you can potentially create multiple machine states that can be…switched back and forth between, which…can be useful testing different server configurations.…

 The demonstrations are performed with the Ubuntu LTS distribution of Linux, but the skills taught here are also applicable to other Linux distributions.
 Every command is described in detail in context, and a comprehensive quick reference is provided for convenience.

 - What is Linux, and why should I use it?